 12 hours face-to-face classroom/workplace training and assessment OR

-7 hours (1 day) classroom training and assessment (with online or workbook pre-work)
+7 hours face-to-face classroom/workplace training and assessment with 4 hours online or workbook pre-work

 + Assessing an emergency situation

 + Automated External Defibrillation